 Terms of Reference:

-To complete the Executive Headteacher’s annual performance management review, with the support of an external adviser, and set appropriate targets allied to the strategic plan.
+To complete the Executive Headteacher’s annual performance management review, with the support of an external adviser, and set appropriate targets allied to the Trust’s strategic plan.

 To agree appropriate professional development opportunities for the Executive Headteacher.